-1.4.3.
-Manufacturer's Literature and Data:

-- 1.4.3.1.
+- 1.4.1.
+The contractor shall furnish a complete submission for all roof top units covered in the project.
+The submission shall include all information listed below.
+Partial and incomplete submissions shall be rejected without reviews. - 1.4.2.
+Manufacturer's Literature and Data: - 1.4.2.1.
 Submittals shall include fans, drives, motors, coils, mixing box with outside/return air dampers, filter housings and all other related accessories.
-The contractor shall provide custom drawings showing total air handling unit assembly including dimensions, operating weight, access sections, flexible connections, door swings, controls penetrations, electrical disconnect, lights, duplex receptacles, switches, wiring, utility connection points, unit support system, vibration isolators, drain pan, pressure drops through each component (filter, coil etc) and rigging points. - 1.4.3.2.
+The contractor shall provide custom drawings showing total air handling unit assembly including dimensions, operating weight, access sections, flexible connections, door swings, controls penetrations, electrical disconnect, lights, duplex receptacles, switches, wiring, utility connection points, unit support system, vibration isolators, drain pan, pressure drops through each component (filter, coil etc) and rigging points.
+Committee data including performance test including performance test - 1.4.2.2.
 Submittal drawings of section or component only, will not be acceptable.
 Contractor shall also submit performance data including performance test results, charts, curves or certified computer selection data; data sheets; fabrication and insulation details; if the unit cannot be shipped in one piece, the contractor shall indicate the number of pieces that each unit will have to be broken into to meet shipping and job site rigging requirements.
-This data shall be submitted in hard copies and in electronic version compatible to AutoCAD version 2007 or higher. - 1.4.3.3.
-Submit sound power levels in each octave band for fan and at entrance and discharge of equipment at scheduled conditions. - 1.4.3.4.
-Provide fan curves showing Liters/Second (cubic feet per minute), static pressure, efficiency, and horsepower for design point of operation and at maximum design Liters/Second (cubic feet per minute) and 110 percent of design static pressure. - 1.4.3.5.
+This data shall be submitted in hard copies and in electronic version compatible to AutoCAD version used by the VA at the time of submission. - 1.4.2.3.
+Submit sound power levels in each octave band for fan and at entrance and discharge of equipment at scheduled conditions. - 1.4.2.4.
+Provide fan curves showing Liters/Second (cubic feet per minute), static pressure, efficiency, and horsepower for design point of operation and at maximum design Liters/Second (cubic feet per minute) and 110 percent of design static pressure. - 1.4.2.5.
 Submit total fan static pressure, external static pressure, for RTU including total, inlet and discharge pressures, and itemized specified internal losses and unspecified internal losses.
-Refer to air handling unit schedule on drawings. - 1.4.4.
+Refer to air handling unit schedule on drawings. - 1.4.3.
 Maintenance and operating manuals.
-Include instructions for lubrication, filter replacement, motor and drive replacement, spare part lists, and wiring diagrams. - 1.4.5.
-Submit shipping information that clearly indicates how the units will be shipped in compliance with the descriptions below. - 1.4.5.1.
-Units shall be shipped in one (1) piece where possible and in shrink wrapping to protect the unit from dirt, moisture and/or road salt. - 1.4.5.2.
+Include instructions for lubrication, filter replacement, motor and drive replacement, spare part lists, and wiring diagrams. - 1.4.4.
+Submit shipping information that clearly indicates how the units will be shipped in compliance with the descriptions below.

+- 1.4.4.1.
+Units shall be shipped in one (1) piece where possible and in shrink wrapping to protect the unit from dirt, moisture and/or road salt. - 1.4.4.2.
 If not shipped in one (1) piece, provide manufacturer approved shipping splits where required for installation or to meet shipping and/or job site rigging requirements in modular sections.
-Indicate clearly that the shipping splits shown in the submittals have been verified to accommodate the construction constraints for rigging as required to complete installation and removal of any section for replacement through available access without adversely affecting other sections.

-- 1.4.5.3.
-If shipping splits are provided, each component shall be individually shrink wrapped to protect the unit and all necessary hardware (e.g. bolts, gaskets etc.) will be included to assemble unit on site. - 1.4.6.
+Indicate clearly that the shipping splits shown in the submittals have been verified to accommodate the construction constraints for rigging as required to complete installation and removal of any section for replacement through available access without adversely affecting other sections. - 1.4.4.3.
+If shipping splits are provided, each component shall be individually shrink wrapped to protect the unit and all necessary hardware (e.g. bolts, gaskets etc.) will be included to assemble unit on site. - 1.4.4.4.
 Lifting lugs will be provided to facilitate rigging on shipping splits and joining of segments.
-If the unit cannot be shipped in one piece, the contractor shall indicate the number of pieces that each unit will have to be broken into to meet shipping and job site rigging requirements
+If the unit cannot be shipped in one piece, the contractor shall indicate the number of pieces that each unit will have to be broken into to meet shipping and job site rigging requirements.